 Sending a letter of interest can make a difference in your job search.
 And while sending a resume with your letter isn't required, it could get your resume into the hands of the hiring manager before a job posting of an open position goes public.
 So, make sure you know how to tailor your resume to a job, that it is optimized, and it represents you as the most qualified candidate for future opportunities.

-Use Teal's Job Tracker to help keep everything straight.
+Use Teal's Job Application Tracker to help keep everything straight.
 This free Chrome extension lets you bookmark jobs, understand what information you should include when you reach out, and easily follow up with contacts you've made.
 Get started with Teal today and easily document your journey toward your dream job!